 9. Treta Yuga

-Whatever goodness or virtue that remained in people was now accompanied by ever increasing amount of Tamas and rajas.
-Tamas represented the darkness in human nature and rajas constituted of all the passion a human could conjure.
+Whatever goodness or virtue that remained in people was now accompanied by an ever-increasing amount of tamas and rajas.
+Tamas represented the darkness in human nature and rajas constituted all the passion a human could conjure.
 By now, people had nurtured an acute level of intellect, but they had also lost a good deal of control over their body and its physiology.

 8. Dwapar Yuga

 Dwapar Yuga represents the third age right after Treta Yuga.
 Also known as the Bronze Age, the Dwapar Yuga is said to have lasted for 864,000 human years.
 It represents an age where goodness and evil in human nature are neck and neck.